MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 This topic provides an overview of inventory-related dashboards in Microsoft Dynamics 365 Intelligent Order Management.

 Inventory management is one of the most expensive parts of the order management process.
-Intelligent Order Management's inventory dashboards can give you visibility into what items your business has in stock versus the demand for those items, and can also provide other relevant key performance indicators (KPIs) that can help you lower costs.
+Intelligent Order Management's inventory dashboards can provide you with visibility into which items your business has in stock versus the demand for those items, and can also provide other relevant key performance indicators (KPIs) that can help you lower costs.

 The following example image shows an Intelligent Order Management's inventory dashboard.